Ingredients

 Instructions

 1. In a sauté pan or skillet over medium-high heat, combine the potatoes, carrots, and ¼ cup of water.
-Cover the pan and simmer for about 5 minutes, or until the carrots begin to soften.
+Cover the pan and simmer for about 10 minutes, or until the potatoes begin to soften.
 Top with the sweet peas.
-Remove from the heat and keep covered
+Remove from the heat and keep covered.

 2. In a high-speed blender, combine the tomatoes with their juices, green chiles, ginger, and garlic.
 Puree into a thick sauce.
 Set aside